1113609151/pytorch_DDH/README.md

 1、For different datasets, you can try different hyper parameters corresponding to regularization and quantization errors.
 In our experiments, our settings are as follows:

-LOSS_01_LAYER_PARAMS = 0.01
+LOSS_01_LAYER_PARAMS = 1

-REGULARIZER_PARAMS = 0.0001
+REGULARIZER_PARAMS = 0.0002

-2、When RUN_OR_CHECK is True, it's train mode, you can set WEIGHTS_SAVE_PATH to set the weight of the save path.
-It's eval mode when RUN_OR_CHECK is False, you can set WEIGHTS_FILE_NAME to load the best weight.
+2、After running train.py, you can set WEIGHTS_SAVE_PATH to set the weight of the save path.
+Then you can test your model's performance by running predict.py.

-3、In the eval mode, you can get the result of the precision, recall, map from the 'model_predict' function.
+3、In the predict.py, you can get the result of the precision, recall, map from the 'model_predict' function.

 ### Thanks
 @Jackie Lin DDH: https://github.com/xjcvip007/DDH